The Study Abroad Ambassador Program

 for study abroad.

-Another, perhaps less visible, way through which PAs provide advice is by reviewing our promotional materials and making recommendations to improve, edit or re-create them.
-As you can imagine, PAs become significant resources for the study abroad operation as they bring back a critical understanding of the whole process.
+Another, perhaps less visible, way through which they provide advice is by reviewing our promotional materials and making recommendations to improve, edit or re-create them.
+As you can imagine, ambassadors become significant resources for the study abroad operation as they bring back a critical understanding of the whole process.
 Most importantly, they know inside-out the type of program they chose to internationalize their undergraduate life and professional profiles.